ani0712/Payment-Gateway-Integration-task-3/README.md

 # Payment-Gateway-Integration-task-3
-The following objectives were fulfilled:
+The following objectives were fulfilled using HTML, CSS:

 1. To create a simple website where payment gateway is integrated.